hartwigmedical/hmftools/serve/README.md

 for the reference genome version that is configured to be used.

 The first step is to choose what transcript to use for converting protein annotation back to genomic coordinates:
- 1. If the knowledgebase configured a transcript for a mutation we exclusively use that transcript.
+ 1. If the knowledgebase configured a transcript for a mutation, that transcript is used exclusively.
  1. If no transcript is configured, SERVE uses the typical transcript used by Hartwig which is generally the canonical transcript defined by ensembl.
  1. If a protein annotation does not exist on the canonical transcript and has no transcript configured in the knowledgebase, any random transcript for which the protein annotation does exist is picked.

-Assuming we found a suitable transcript, we then derive N hotspots for each protein annotation as follows:
+Assuming a suitable transcript has been found, N hotspots are derived for each protein annotation as follows:
  - In case the mutation is caused by SNV or MNV every possible trinucleotide combination that codes for the new amino acid is generated.
  - In case the mutation is caused by a duplication (DUP) or an inframe deletion (DEL) 1 hotspot is generated which assumes the exact reference sequence has been duplicated or deleted.